HEnquist/camilladsp/README.md

     | FLOAT64LE  | FLOAT64_LE | -         |

   ### File, Stdin, Stdout
-  The __File__ device type reads or writes to a file, while __Stdin__ reads from stdin and __Stdout__writes to stdout.
+  The `File` device type reads or writes to a file, while `Stdin` reads from stdin and `Stdout` writes to stdout.
   The format is raw interleaved samples, in the selected sample format.
   If the capture device reaches the end of a file, the program will exit once all chunks have been played.
   That delayed sound that would end up in a later chunk will be cut off.
 To avoid this, set the optional parameter `extra_samples` for the File capture device.
   This causes the capture device to yield the given number of samples (per channel) after reaching end of file, allowing any delayed sound to be played back.
-  The __Stdin__ capture device and __Stdout__ playback device use stdin and stdout, so it's possible to easily pipe audio between applications:
+  The `Stdin` capture device and `Stdout` playback device use stdin and stdout, so it's possible to easily pipe audio between applications:
   ```
   > camilladsp stdio_capt.yml > rawfile.dat
   > cat rawfile.dat | camilladsp stdio_pb.yml
   ```
-  Note: On Unix-like systems it's also possible to use the File device and set the filename to `/devstdin` for capture, or `/dev/stdout` for playback.
+  Note: On Unix-like systems it's also possible to use the File device and set the filename to `/dev/stdin` for capture, or `/dev/stdout` for playback.

-  Please note the __File__ capture device isn't able to read wav-files directly.
-If you want to letCamillaDSP play wav-files, please see the [separate guide for converting wav to raw files(coefficients_from_wav.md).
+  Please note the `File` capture device isn't able to read wav-files directly.
+If you want to let CamillaDSP play wav-files, please see the [separate guide for converting wav to raw files](coefficients_from_wav.md).

   Example config for File:
   ```